What is Philosophy?

 For a few, those interested in teaching will need to acquire a Ph.D. in philosophy.
 It takes four to five years, including two years of course work, and a doctoral dissertation (a major piece of research and writing).
 Professional philosophers tend to find careers as university and community college teachers.
 Philosophers in the area of applied ethics, such as biomedical ethics, often find careers as clinical ethics consultants in hospitals and health care centres.

 What highschool preparation do I need for philosophy?

 For most, philosophical study will begin in first year.
 Students who are interested in studying philosophy should apply to the humanities and social sciences program area on the St. George campus.
-This requires at least six senior high school credits (OACs in Ontario) including English.
+This requires at least six senior high school credits (Grade 12 4U/M) including English.